 Hologram-printed images cannot be easily be reproduced through photography or ordinary copies, so this method is used on paper money and credit cards to help prevent counterfeiting.

 However, as counterfeiting technology continues to develop, there is an increased demand to develop better methods to check the quality of hologram-printed images.

-The Olympus DSX1000 digital microscope makes it easy to inspect and record the quality of hologram-printed images.
+The Evident DSX1000 digital microscope makes it easy to inspect and record the quality of hologram-printed images.
 It also enables users to view the shape of specific parts, diagnosing defects from multiple angles in considerable detail.